APPLICATION NOTE: AN-003

 Introduction

 In various industries, it is important to measure the size of liquid particles in a suspension.
 These could be as simple as oil droplets suspended in water or water droplets suspended in oil.
 There are other instances in pharmaceutical applications where liquid dosages may be encapsulated inside a harder outer shell.
 In many of these cases, the end user may have a need to determine the size of these globules, the shape, and possibly the concentration.
-However, the challenge is using an automated technique that can differentiate between a water droplet and an oil droplet as well as to differentiate these particles of interest from other debris as to not impact the concentration measurements.
+However, the challenge is using an automated technique that can differentiate between a water droplet and an oil droplet, as well as to differentiate these particles of interest from other debris so as not to impact the concentration measurements.
 The most common particle measurement techniques can only differentiate particles based on size.
-In addition, most of these common techniques will assume all particles are spherical in shape, which for this globule application is an accurate assumption unless there are non-spherical particles, such as debris, that could incorrectly be measured as part of the main population of particles.
+In addition, most of these common techniques assume all particles are spherical in shape, which for this globule application is an accurate assumption unless there are non-spherical particles, such as debris, that could incorrectly be measured as part of the main population of particles.
 In addition, some of the more common techniques require supplementary information about the particles as well as the fluid they are suspended in.

 Parameters such as refractive index may be needed to properly measure particles.
-Given that globules are of one, or various, refractive indexes and the liquid they are suspended in are of a different refractive index, performing measurements of globules present a challenge using some of the more common particle size measurement techniques.
+Given that globules are of one, or various, refractive indexes and the liquid they are suspended in is of a different refractive index, performing measurements of globules presents a challenge using some of the more common particle size measurement techniques.
 The differentiation between droplet types and debris is also difficult to do with size-only measurement techniques.
 Because of this, it is difficult to use the more common techniques to properly measure concentration and to even detect globules suspended in liquid.
-End users are then limited to use manual microscopy to ensure the particles in question are being identified and measured properly.
+End users are then limited to using manual microscopy to ensure the particles in question are being identified and measured properly.
 Microscopy allows the end user to view the particles in question and to differentiate one type of globule from another visually.
-In addition, it allows the user to identify debris or other particles that are not globules to ignore them or act on the fact that they are present in the sample.
+In addition, it allows the user to identify debris or other particles that are not globules, to ignore them or act on the fact that they are present in the sample.
 The problem is that these manual methods tend to be tedious and time consuming.

 In addition, manual microscopy is not a practical technique for measuring an adequate population of sample to ensure statistical assurance.
-Microscopy also has a tendency of deforming the sample as it is put on a microscope slide.
-Something not experienced in Dynamic Image Analysis where globules can flow freely.
+Microscopy also has a tendency of deforming the sample as it is put on a microscope slide — something not experienced in Dynamic Image Analysis, where globules can flow freely.

 Experimental #1: